-The 1968 Nuclear Non-Proliferation Treaty (NPT) does not prohibit states from maintaining nuclear materials and does not explicitly require states parties to adopt national implementation measures to give effect to the treaty.
+The 1968 Nuclear Non-Proliferation Treaty (NPT) does not prohibit states from maintaining materials used for nuclear weapons and does not explicitly require states Parties to adopt national implementation measures to give effect to the treaty.
 It does require states to enter into nuclear safeguards agreements with the International Atomic Energy Agency (IAEA), which has promulgated non-binding guidelines for national measures to protect nuclear materials and equipment from security breaches.
 There are also subsequent UN agreements that require compliance by states parties to several additional restrictions in their handling of nuclear materials.
 These agreements are covered separately in Chapter 4 of this handbook.

-The 1972 Biological Weapons Convention (BWC) prohibits states from maintaining biological weapons in any form and requires them to take "any necessary measures" in accordance with their constitutional processes to implement the treaty.
-To do so effectively, States need a regulatory framework including criminal measures (to prohibit biological weapons activities and facilitate law enforcement), and transfer controls and measures to account for and physically secure potential bio-warfare agents, related materiel and delivery systems.
+The 1972 Biological Weapons Convention (BWC) prohibits states from maintaining biological weapons in any form and requires them to take "any necessary measures" in accordance with their constitutional processes to implement the treaty prohibitions.
+This necessitates that states parties must establish national export control regimes for potential bio-warfare agents, related materiel and delivery systems.
 While the treaty leaves the form of national implementation measures to states parties, the scope of obligations they must cover is clear: comprehensive measures are necessary to ensure compliance.